lbryio/lbry.com/content/news/59-ui-publishing-tools-upgrades.md

 **<p style="text-align: center;">LBRY’s New UI</p>**
 ![UI Screenshot](/img/news/lbryuiupgrade.png)

-LBRY [publishing tools came online](https://lbry.io/news/publish-tools-live-earn-1000-dollars) in the first week of August, but we found a significant number of people were still having trouble publishing.
+LBRY [publishing tools came online](https://lbry.io/news/publish-tools-live-earn-1000-dollars) in the first week of August, but we found a significant number of people still had trouble publishing.
 Reflector fixes these problems with a more robust form of publishing.

 **<p style="text-align: center;">Reflector Publishing Tools</p>**
 ![Reflector screenshot](/img/news/reflector.png)

 Basically, Reflector ensures content is copied by other hosts before the data is ever requested by a user.
 Since this initial data is not paid for by the recipients, we want to be clear – *Reflector is non-mandatory.*

-This feature is intended as a work around for network and firewall issues.
+This feature is intended as a workaround for network and firewall issues.

 If you have further questions, [please join LBRY’s public chat](http://chat.lbry.io/).